KevinHern/neat-python-exporter/README.md

 needs in order to set up the algorithm the way you want.
 - **simulation/**:
-This directory will contain all the files that you may need to run a simulation to find the solution of the problem you desire to solve using NEAT
+This directory will contain all the files that you may need to run a simulation to find the solution of the problem you desire to solve using NEAT.
 - **main.py**: A simple file with few lines of code used to start the simulation and the algorithm itself.